-An examination of the nature and process of change.
-Students will study models for planned change, a systems approach to change and the roles of both teachers and principals as agents of change.

-5676.
-School Change and Reform

-Prerequisites: EDLE 5373 and 5603.

-This course is an examination of the nature and process of change.
-Students will study models for planned change, a systems approach to change and the roles of both teachers and principals as agents of change.
+This course examines the nature and process of change.
+Students will study models for planned change, a systems approach to change, and the roles of both teachers and principals as agents of change.
 Students will also examine principles and techniques of decision-making, the stories of successful change efforts in schools, and programs for a diverse student population.
 5683.
-Instructional Improvement and Staff Development
+Instructional Improvement and Staff Development 3(3-0) Prerequisite: EDLE 5676.

-Students will study basic knowledge of ways in which principals can support and improve excellence in classroom instruction for a diverse student population.
+Students will study how principals can support and improve excellence in classroom instruction for a diverse student population.
 Conferencing skills, observation techniques, evaluation techniques, peer coaching, classroom management, staff development, individual decision-making, and developmental supervision are some of the concepts to be examined.
 5693.
-Graduate Internship in Educational Leadership

-Students apply their leadership knowledge and skills to real situations in the schools.
-Activities will be undertaken pertaining to each of the six ELCC standards under the guidance of a mentor selected by the student.
+Graduate Internship in Educational Leadership 3(1-4) Students apply their leadership knowledge and skills to real situations in the schools.
+Activities pertaining to each of the six ELCC standards will be guided by a mentor selected by the student.
+5783.
+Research, Data Analysis, and Evaluation for School Leaders 3(3-0) Prerequisite: EDUC 5053.